berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 -Try to copy the name from "sensor.calendar_birthday_schedules_msg_1" and paste it into the name area at the code.
 With this way you won't make any mistake.
 - To get a persons photo use their social media.
 Find a proper picture and take a screenshot and save into your HA birthday folder(Or if you gave a different folder name for the photos, put them in that folder.)

+Line 145 - 262 is the second card.
+The process is exactly the same with the first one.
+You need to add all the names you entered on the first card to the second card.
+So for a simple way when you finish adding names to the first card copy them and paste into the second card.

+Line 263 - 380 is the third card.

+Line 381 - 499 is the last and final card.